 ENG 3382: Contemporary Literary Theory and Criticism 3 cr.

-Survey of recent approaches to literature, including formalist, structuralist, post-structuralist, reader-response, psychoanalytic, feminist, marxist, new historical, and/or post-colonial literary criticism.
+Survey of recent approaches to literature, including formalist, structuralist, post-structuralist, reader-response, psychoanalytic, feminist, Marxist, new historical, and/or post-colonial literary criticism.
+Offered spring of even years.
+Prerequisites: ENG 1112 and ENG 1130.

 ENG 4401: Seminar in Literary Studies 3 cr.